 That being said, it takes a special type of string to handle both types of playing.
 In this guide to acoustic electric guitar strings, you’ll learn tons of details that make these strings special.
 We will walk you through the construction, tone, material, and what makes these strings unique!

 The strings found on your acoustic-electric guitar have a huge impact on how the guitar will play.
 The tone, quality, feel, and overall sound of the guitar are significantly impacted by the strings.

 For you to produce that heartwarming music, you need to choose the perfect strings for your instruments.
-It is important to know that every type of a string comes with its playing characteristics and sonic qualities.
-Exploring different options is rewarding and fun part of you creating your unique and signature sound.
+It is important to know that every type of string comes with its playing characteristics and sonic qualities.
+Exploring different options is a rewarding and fun part of your creating your unique and signature sound.
 Read on to know more about the best match for your Acoustic-Electric Guitar Strings.

 Why acoustic-electric strings cannot be used for normal acoustic and electric guitars?

 This is a very common, and very good question.
 You technically could use them for either acoustic or electric, but the results would be less than inspiring.

 Acoustic electric guitar strings have a lighter gauge that struggles to produce enough sound for an acoustic model.
 You do need to have a heavier gauge string for you to provide the force that is required to get vibrations and produce resonance and good volume.

 The electric guitar, unlike the acoustic, relies on vibration that is picked up directly from your guitar string passing over the magnet, A “light” acoustic string is known to be equal to the “medium” of the acoustic-electric strings.
 Also, a medium acoustic-electric string may be too heavy for a standard electric model.

 The major points to keep in mind when shopping for your electric guitar strings include: